leafui/leaf-reset/README.md

 Yet another [CSS reset](http://stackoverflow.com/questions/11578819/css-reset-what-exactly-does-it-do).

+**Disclaimer:** This is no CSS "silver bullet".
+You should still design your CSS to be cross-browser.
+You may use this file to bootstrap your applications.

 The idea is to reset styles before applying changes in the page.
 It helps prevent differences in default styling across browsers.

 ## <a href="#" id="install"></a>Install